-Supplementing the \$600 per occurrence coverage noted above, FMTAC's property insurance program has been expanded to include a further layer of \$200 of fully collateralized storm surge coverage for losses from storm surges that surpass specified trigger levels in the New York Harbor or Long Island Sound and are associated with named storms that occur at any point in the three year period from July 31, 2013 to July 30, 2016.
+Supplementing the \$800 per occurrence coverage noted above, FMTAC's property insurance program has been expanded to include a further layer of \$200 of fully collateralized storm surge coverage for losses from storm surges that surpass specified trigger levels in the New York Harbor or Long Island Sound and are associated with named storms that occur at any point in the three-year period from July 31, 2013 to July 30, 2016.
 The expanded protection is reinsured by MetroCat Re Ltd., a Bermuda special purpose insurer independent from MTA and formed to provide FMTAC with capital markets-based property reinsurance.
 The MetroCat Re reinsurance policy is fully collateralized by a Regulation 114 trust invested in U.S. Treasury Money Market Funds.
-The additional coverage provided is available for storm surge losses only after amounts available under the \$600 in general property reinsurance are exhausted.
+The additional coverage provided is available for storm surge losses only after amounts available under the \$800 in general property reinsurance are exhausted.

-With respect to acts of terrorism, FMTAC provides direct coverage that is reinsured by the United States Government for 85% of "certified" losses in 2015 and 84% of "certified" losses in 2016, as covered by the Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") of 2015.
-Acts of terrorism sponsored by both foreign and domestic organizations are covered.
-The remaining 15% (2015) and 16% (2016) of MTA Group losses arising from an act of terrorism would be covered under the additional terrorism policy described below.
-No federal compensation will be paid unless the aggregate industry insured losses exceed a trigger of \$100 in 2015 and \$120 in 2016.
+With respect to acts of terrorism, FMTAC provides direct coverage that is reinsured by the United States Government for 84% of "certified" losses in 2016 and 83% of "certified" losses in 2017 and 82% of "certified" losses in 2018, as covered by the Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") of 2015.
+The remaining 16% (2016), 17% (2017) and 18% (2018) of the Related Entities' losses arising from an act of terrorism would be covered under the additional terrorism policy described below.
+No federal compensation will be paid unless the aggregate industry insured losses exceed a trigger of \$120 in 2016, \$140 in 2017 and \$160 in 2018.
 The United States government's reinsurance is in place through December 31, 2020.

-To supplement the reinsurance to FMTAC through the 2015 Terrorism Risk Insurance Program Reauthorization Act ("TRIPRA") program, the MTA obtained an additional commercial reinsurance policy with various reinsurance carriers in the domestic, London and European marketplaces.
-That policy provides coverage for (1) 15% of any "certified" act of terrorism up to a maximum recovery of \$161.25 for any one occurrence and in the annual aggregate during 2015 and 16% of any "certified" act of terrorism up to a maximum recovery of \$172.0 for any one occurrence and in the annual aggregate during 2016, (2) the TRIPRA FMTAC captive deductible (per occurrence and on an aggregated basis) that applies when recovering under the "certified" acts of terrorism insurance or (3) 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$100 TRIPRA trigger up to a maximum recovery of \$100 for any occurrence and in the annual aggregate during 2015 or 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$120 TRIPRA trigger up to a maximum recovery of \$120 for any occurrence and in the annual aggregate during 2016.
+To supplement the reinsurance to FMTAC through the TRIPRA, MTA obtained an additional commercial reinsurance policy with various reinsurance carriers in the domestic, London and European marketplaces.
+That policy provides coverage for (1) 16% of any "certified" act of terrorism up to a maximum recovery of \$172 for any one occurrence and in the annual aggregate during 2016, 17% of any "certified" act of terrorism up to a maximum recovery of \$182.75 for any one occurrence and in the annual aggregate during 2017 and 18% of any "certified" act of terrorism up to a maximum recovery of \$193.5 for any one occurrence and in the annual aggregate during 2018, (2) the TRIPRA FMTAC captive deductible (per occurrence and on an aggregated basis) that applies when recovering under the "certified" acts of terrorism insurance or (3) 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$120 TRIPRA trigger up to a maximum recovery of \$120 for any occurrence and in the annual aggregate during 2016, or 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$140 TRIPRA trigger up to a maximum recovery of \$140 for any occurrence and in the annual aggregate during 2016, or 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$140 TRIPRA trigger up to a maximum recovery of \$140 for any occurrence and in the annual aggregate during 2017 or 100% of any "certified" terrorism loss which exceeds \$5 and less than the \$140 TRIPRA trigger up to a maximum recovery of \$140 for any occurrence and in the annual aggregate during 2017 or 100% of any "certified" terrorism loss than the \$160 TRIPRA trigger up to a maximum recovery of \$160 for any occurrence and in the annual aggregate during 2018.